Juliehoang2014/linear-elasticity-Au-MoS2/README.md

 Coordinates.py is the python script used to check for overlapping geometries.
 Modify the .geo files and Coordinates.py for different geometries.

-Require installation of FEniCS to run the code.
+Requires installation of FEniCS to run the code.